What’s in Your Shed? visits Barnes Contracting

 By 2006, when my brothers and I started to join the business, father was already contracting with a forager, combine and a couple of tractors, so this gave us a great initial base to build on.

-Today, we offer the full arable package – drilling, spraying and combining – as well as running two foragers and two wagons to pick up nearly 3,000ha of grass, maize and wholecrop, a couple of big square balers and a complete slurry service, both tankers/dribble bars and an umbilical set-up.
+Today, we offer the full arable package – drilling, spraying and combining – as well as running two foragers and two wagons to harvest nearly 3,000ha of grass, maize and wholecrop, a couple of big square balers and a complete slurry service, both tankers/dribble bars and an umbilical set-up.
 We also contract dry and process grain.

 Alongside mainstream contracting, we’ve diversified into steel-frame building construction, concrete laying and providing a general machinery repair service for other local farmers.